jsfenfen/990-xml-reader/README.md

 The tax returns are complex--the easiest way to understand them is to consult the [metadata csv files](https://github.com/jsfenfen/990-xml-reader/tree/master/irs_reader/metadata), and cross reference these to the forms in [sample\_schedules](https://github.com/jsfenfen/990-xml-reader/tree/master/irs_reader/sample_schedules) (which contains recent pdf versions of the schedules).
 The data returned for each schedule read contains schedule parts (see the [schedule\_parts.csv](https://github.com/jsfenfen/990-xml-reader/tree/master/irs_reader/metadata/schedule_parts.csv) for all possible parts) and repeating groups (see [groups.csv](https://github.com/jsfenfen/990-xml-reader/tree/master/irs_reader/metadata/groups.csv)) that occur within that schedule.
 Both repeating groups and schedule\_parts contain variables, which are documented in the [variables.csv](https://github.com/jsfenfen/990-xml-reader/tree/master/irs_reader/metadata/variables.csv) table.

-## Installation

-#### Will be easier once we put this on pypi

-- git clone the repo
-- install locally using `$ pip install . ` from the directory with setup.py in it.
-It's painfully slow.
-You should now be able to run it as a command line utility, i.e. $ irsx --help or $ irsx_index --help
-- To uninstall use `$ pip uninstall irsx`
-- To see if it's installed, run `$ pip freeze`; if you see a line line 'irsx==0.0.1' it is installed.

 ## Command line IRSx